sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ## Hierarchical features are orthogonal - but so are semantic opposites!?

-Now, let's look at their main experimental results (for animals):
+Now, let's look at their main experimental results for animal hierarchies (see Fig. 2 in their [original paper](https://arxiv.org/pdf/2406.01506v1)):

 {% include figure.html path="assets/img/2025-04-28-feature-geometry/1.png" class="img-fluid" width="50%" height="300px" %}
 <div class="caption">